mansiparikh10/price_comparison/README.md

 Authentication mechanisms ensure secure access to user-specific data and personalized features.
 Search and Item Comparison:
 Users can search for items by their name, category, or brand.
-The application retrieves relevant items from the database, along with their prices and quantities.
+The application retrieves relevant items, prices, and quantities from the database.
 Users can compare the prices of the same item across different stores.
 Store Information:
 Users can view detailed information about each store, including its name, zip code, and location.